 Materials: A digital recording device, video-making software such as iMovie (though there are many free apps that do this and clips can even be pasted together using PowerPoint)

 Some of the most interesting and useful artifacts from history are the first-person accounts we find in journals and interviews.
-Students can use this moment in time to gather those as they chronicle and attempt to understand an event from the past or the things unfolding in our present.
+Students can gather those today as they chronicle and attempt to understand an event from the past or the things unfolding in our present.

 Using free tools like ZOOM, they can record video interviews and compile them into a documentary that is easy to share with a real audience (including, but not limited to, their class and the people they interviewed!).